jossanna/odin-rock-paper-scissors/README.md

 # Rock Paper Scissors Game

-A simple implementation of the classic Rock Paper Scissors game that runs in the browser console.
+A simple implementation of the classic Rock Paper Scissors game with a graphical user interface.
 This project is part of [The Odin Project](https://www.theodinproject.com) curriculum.

 ## How to Play

 1. Open the game in your web browser
-2. The game will prompt you to make your selection
+2. Click one of the three buttons to make your selection:
-3. Type one of the following options (case-insensitive):
    - Rock
    - Paper
    - Scissors
-4. The computer will randomly make its selection
+3. The computer will automatically make its selection
-5. The game consists of 5 rounds
+4. The game consists of 5 rounds
-6. After each round, you'll see:
+5. After each round, you'll see:
+   - The round number
    - Your selection
    - Computer's selection
-   - The round result
+   - The round winner
-   - Current score
+   - Updated scores
-7. At the end of 5 rounds, the final score and winner will be announced
+6. At the end of 5 rounds, the final winner will be announced
+7. Click the "Reset" button to start a new game

 ## Game Rules